 There are a lot of misguided ideas about mental health floating around.
 Whenever there’s a mass shooting in the US, for example, certain people always blame mental illness and say we need to do more to support mental health.
 It’s true we need to do more to support mental health, but it doesn’t help to imply people with mental illness are dangerous.
 Calling out this misconception and others helps to fight misinformation.
 Even if you don’t convince the person you’re talking to, you might convince people listening.
 Sharing the facts about mental illness improves awareness and makes people less afraid.

 It’s easy to dismiss someone as crazy, especially someone who does something we don’t like.
 It’s important, though, not to make mental illness into a club to beat someone with.
 No decent person would mock someone for being deaf or paraplegic, but mental illness is somehow different.
 It could be that someone is behaving in a way that seems bipolar or autistic because that person is actually bipolar or autistic.
 Being aware of this possibility and not immediately attributing their behavior to poor character can help fight the stigma.
 When in doubt, try to speak from a place of empathy and compassion.

 If you’re struggling with mental illness or addiction, The Dawn Medical Rehab and Wellness center can help.
 We are one of Thailand’s most respected addiction treatment and wellness centers.
 We use cutting-edge treatment modalities to provide personalized care to treat addiction, depression, anxiety, bipolar disorder, personality disorders, PTSD, and executive burnout.
-See our contact page to reach us by phone or email.
+Contact us now.